metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Why is Kyler playing so scared?
 Kliff should be scheming these quick plays better.

-I have to say...Kyler is shitting himself here.
+I have to say...Kyler may be shitting himself here.
 I wonder if being hit by NFL linemen is taking its toll on him mentally.

+Better plan from Kyler following that Pittsburgh turnovers.
+Though any success I saw on that drive came more from scheme than quarterback play.
+Still, the Steelers defense are doing a solid job limiting Kyler Murray's options here.
+Even when Kyler attempted to run the ball outside, Minkah Fitzpatrick immediately cut him off.

+Finally, the up-tempo play-calling is yielding results for this Arizona offense.
+Steelers are trying their damnedest to confuse Kyler by crowding the line of scrimmage with linebackers though.

+Duck Hodges making hay with scramble runs.